Domestic Abuse Solicitors

 Domestic abuse can be defined as incidents or patterns of controlling, coercive, threatening, degrading and violent behaviour.
 It can include sexual violence and in the majority of cases, by a partner or ex-partner, but also by a family member or carer.

-Domestic violence can take many forms, including:
+Domestic abuse can take many forms, including:

-- Sexual abuse – forcing you to do sexual acts you do not consent to
+- Sexual abuse – forcing you to do sexual acts you do not consent to.

 How our domestic abuse solicitors can help